The Executive Remuneration Review: USA

 iii CIC benefits

-It is very common for US public companies to provide certain benefits to their executives if there is a CIC in order to provide a strong retention incentive and to assure equitable treatment to management in the event of a sale of a company.
+It is very common for US public companies to provide certain benefits to their executives if there is a CIC in order to provide a strong retention incentive and to ensure equitable treatment to management in the event of a sale of a company.

 Enhanced severance benefits and accelerated vesting of outstanding incentive awards are the two most common types of supplemental CIC benefits.
 Enhanced severance benefits provide a strong incentive for executives to remain employed notwithstanding the prospect of the sale of a company.
 Often, the enhanced severance benefits are paid if an executive is dismissed or if an executive voluntarily ends his or her employment after a CIC because of an adverse change to his or her job (e.g., a demotion or a pay reduction) following the CIC.
 These are commonly referred to as terminations for good reason.
-In the past, it was also not unusual for senior executives to be entitled to voluntarily quit their jobs following a CIC and receive enhanced severance benefits.
+In the past, it was also not unusual for senior executives to be entitled to voluntarily quit their jobs within a specified window following a CIC and receive enhanced severance benefits.
 This is referred to as a single-trigger arrangement (as contrasted with a double-trigger arrangement, under which two events beyond the executive's control – that is, both a CIC and involuntary termination of employment – had to occur for the executive to be entitled to the benefit), and it provides a very strong retention incentive, because executives who work until the CIC occurs are assured of the ability to collect these enhanced benefits.
-However, single-trigger arrangements have become less common on the basis that they are unnecessarily generous.13
+However, single-trigger arrangements have become less common on the basis that they are unnecessarily generous.14

 iv Salary history bans